- Introduction

 Widgets Library (Bundles)

-There are system-level and tenant-level widgets bundles.
-Initial ThingsBoard installation comes with a basic set of system-level widgets bundles.
+There are system-level and tenant-level widget bundles.
+Initial ThingsBoard installation comes with a basic set of system-level widget bundles.

 The system-level bundles can be managed by a System administrator and are available for use by any tenant in the system.
 The tenant-level bundles can be managed by a Tenant administrator and are available for use only by this tenant and his customers.
 You can always implement and add your widgets by following this guide.